ThatDevCoder/react-chatApp/README.md

 ## I have used Templates for HTML and CSS part.
-I have just used javascript to make to App work.
+I have just used React to make to App work.
 Peace ✌️

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).